pascaldekloe/colfer/README.md

 * Simple and straightforward in use
 * No dependencies other than the core library
-* Both faster and smaller than: Protocol Buffers, FlatBuffers and MessagePack
+* Both faster and smaller than the competition
-* Robust including size protection
+* Robust against malicious input
 * Maximum of 127 fields per data structure
 * No support for enumerations
 * Framed; suitable for concatenation/streaming